azerothcore/azerothcore-wotlk/pull_request_template.md

 <!-- If you can, include a source that can strengthen your claim -->
 - [ ] The changes promoted by this pull request have been validated through live research (checked on live servers)
 - [ ] The changes promoted by this pull request have been validated through sniffs (remember to share them with the opensource community!)
-- [ ] The changes promoted by this pull request come from a partially or entirelly from another project (cherry-pick). **Cherry-picks must be commited using the proper --author tag in order to be accepted, thus crediting the original authors, unless otherwise unable to be found**
+- [ ] The changes promoted by this pull request come partially or entirelly from another project (cherry-pick). **Cherry-picks must be commited using the proper --author tag in order to be accepted, thus crediting the original authors, unless otherwise unable to be found**

 ## Tests Performed:
 <!-- Does it build without errors?
 Did you test in-game?
 What did you test?
 On which OS did you test?
 Describe any other tests performed -->